 Scarlett’s Sunshine Act takes the following critical steps:

-- Establishes new monitoring measures by requiring biennial reports to Congress to include the absolute number and incidence of SUID/SUDC, actions undertaken, and any new recommendations
+- Requires annual reports to the Senate HELP and House E&C Committees to include the absolute number and incidence of sudden unexpected deaths in infants and children, actions undertaken, and any new recommendations.